gmr/tinman/README.md

 the connection and channel to a standard object called tinman which is an attribute of the application.

-We construct a copy of a tinman specific object using the tinman.rabbitmq.RabbitMQ class.
+We construct a copy of a tinman specific object using the tinman.clients.rabbitmq.RabbitMQ class.
 Currently this is only setup to publish messages, though it is the intent to add the ability to consume messages asychronously as well.
 This object is accessed from a request handler as: self.application.tinman.rabbitmq